FengZhenhua/DAC-CSR/README.md

 ## Installation

 ### Download the code and dataset
-1. Clone the repository as well as the submoudules to /pathtomaindir/
+1. Clone the repository as well as the submoudules to /pathtomaindir/ using `git clone --recursive'.
 2. Download the AFLW dataset from https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/aflw/ and uncompress it to